Cruz Teng: 2025-: DZY

 His podcast, The DZY Show, was launched on the same day.
 Regional and local celebrities recorded congratulatory messages.
 They included Stefanie Sun, Energy, Kym Ng, Hong Junyang, Chabansheng, etc. Within 48 hours, the show ranked #1 in Singapore on Apple Podcasts, surpassing some of the biggest podcasting names like The Diary of a CEO, BBC Global News Podcast and TED Talks Daily.

+2026: Back to Radio at Capital 958

+On 28 February 2026, at Bishan Junction 8 3楼户外广场, Capital 958 announced 志勇 will be joining Capital 958 radio evening show from 5pm to 8pm on 2 March 2026 together with partner Ling Zhi and part time weekend DJ turned Full Time DJ Su Min.
+He is currently hosting the radio evening show from 5pm to 8pm.